kuri-sun/portfolio/README.md

 3. In the project directory, you can run: `pnpm dev`

 Open http://localhost:3000 in your browser and ready to go 😄

-## Support

-Leave a Star ⭐ if you liked this!